 Foam isn’t bouncy.

-The On Cloudmonster 2's energy return is bad.
-The midsole struggles to recycle energy efficiently, particularly in the heel, making the ride feel dull.
-The forefoot offers slightly better responsiveness, but the shoe lacks the springiness that defines a highly energetic ride.
+The energy return of the On Cloudmonster 2 is bad.
+The midsole struggles to efficiently recycle energy, particularly in the heel, making the ride feel dull.
+The forefoot offers slightly better responsiveness, but overall, the shoe lacks the springiness that defines a highly energetic ride.

 Foam isn’t bouncy.